rach/rach.github.io/_posts/2015-06-28-handling-go-workspace-with-direnv.md

 share: true
 ---

-When I started to do some [Go](go-lang) I quickly hit my first hurdle: [The Go Workspace](go-workspace).
-The go tool is designed to work with code maintained in public repositories using the [FQDN](FQDN) and path as a kind of namespace and package name.
+When I started to do some [Go][go-lang] I quickly hit my first hurdle: [The Go Workspace][go-workspace].
+The go tool is designed to work with code maintained in public repositories using the [FQDN][FQDN] and path as a kind of namespace and package name.
 Eg: `github.com/rach/project-x`, where `github.com/rach` is a kind of namespace enforce by a directory structure and `project-x` is the package name also enforce by directory structure.

-Coming from Python, I was surprised that there weren't a solution as simple as [virtualenv](virtualenv).
+Coming from Python, I was surprised that there weren't a solution as simple as [virtualenv][virtualenv].
 Go does offer a way but it requires a bit more of code gymnastic.

-In this post, I'm going to describe how I made my life easier to work with Go with a bit of shell script and using [direnv](direnv) to automate workspace switching.
+In this post, I'm going to describe how I made my life easier to work with Go with a bit of shell script and using [direnv][direnv] to automate workspace switching.
 I didn't know much about go when I wrote this post so feel free to shed some light on any of my mistakes.

 ##Workspaces